ravennevermoreneverless/obsidian/1.0 — immediate notes/tweets.md

 --

 harmony korine please release a new film oh please harmony korine i'm begging you harmony korine korine harmonics empathy-person wisdom man please oh please
 --

+==run, errand boy, and never look back.==
+--

+me when he says "i can smell yr fart from here"
+--
+together we form the greatest team of fucking up a bomb --